SingleStore Managed Service does not support this command.

 --json flags to override interactive behavior.

-memsqlctl remove-leaf command is equivalent to the memsql-admin remove-leaf command.
+memsqlctl remove-leaf command is equivalent to the sdb-admin remove-leaf command.

 The following is the standard output for the